sismo-core/sismo-connect-onchain-sample-project/README.md

 forge install
 ```

-### Launch your local fork by working Mumbai with Anvil
+### Launch your local fork by forking Mumbai with Anvil

 ```bash
 # start a local blockchain with mumbai fork